nokia/ansible-networking-collections/sros/README.md

 RESTRICTIONS:
 * Some platforms might not support checkpoint/rollback
 * Changes are always written directly to running
-* Operation replace is currently not supported
+* Operation `replace` is currently not supported
 * The oldest rollback checkpoint is removed after plugin operation.

-### CLASSIC_LIGHT MODE
+### LIGHT MODE
-This mode is for older releases which do not support rollback feature.
+The use of `nokia.sros.classic` depends on the nodal rollback feature and comes with a set of side-effects as discussed before.
+In cases where the rollback feature is not supported, for example when using older SR OS releases, or if the use of the rollback is not desired `nokia.sros.light` should be used.

+The plugin relies
-Instead of rollback feature this plugin relies on prompt analysis to determine if there was a change made by cli_config task.
+on the prompt change indicator to determine, if there was a change made by cli_config.
 If a change causes asterisk to appear before prompt, then the task is considered as changed.

 RESTRICTIONS:
 * If there were unsaved changes on a device before running cli_conifg task it will be assumed as changed.
-* Plugin doesn't support `--check` mode for dry-run.
+* This plugin does support neither `--diff` mode nor `--check` mode.

 ### MD MODE